Although this article is regarding Island Park, every Idahoan throughout the state will be affected by the same agenda.

 Here is a map of all the "ecological sections" in the state so you can check yours out but the Section names might be unfamiliar to you.
 You will also notice that these Sections cross county lines, which is deliberate.

 Now without having to wade through this whole document, here is the Section on the Yellowstone Highlands.
 But if you do have the time, here is the 1,458 page document that explains everything.

-Now Island Park sits right smack dab in a caldera created years ago from volcano activity.
-This makes it an ecologically significant area.
+Island Park sits right smack dab in a caldera created years ago from volcano activity, making it an ecologically significant area.
 But to the people who have lived there, and still do, the beauty of the area is really in their hearts, it is their HOME, not some Latin specimen.
-The Section begins by detailing the geographical and ecological aspects of the area, reducing it into nothing more than a dry statistical read that at times might be hardly understandable to the casual reader.
+The Section begins by detailing the geographical and ecological aspects of the area, reducing it into nothing more than a dry statistical and scientific read that at times might be hardly understandable to the casual reader.
 Within these pages humans are identified as the terrible souls who are responsible, and at fault, for destroying habitat and wildlife.

 Just one warning side note, for the "regionally rare" ungulate, the target is to "...capture the process of ungulate seasonal migration and resource use